Cattle station

-In Australia and New Zealand, a cattle station is a large farm (station is equivalent to the American ranch), the main activity of which is the rearing of cattle.
+In Australia and New Zealand, a cattle station is a large farm (station is equivalent to the North American ranch), the main activity of which is the rearing of cattle.
 The owner of a cattle station is called a grazier.
-The largest cattle station in the world is Anna Creek Station in South Australia, which covers an area of 23,677 km2.
+The largest cattle station in the world is Anna Creek station in South Australia, which (including its outstation, The Peake station) covers an area of 23,876 km2.